JazminVidal/EpaDB/readme.md

 The database is an effort of the Speech Lab at the Laboratorio de Inteligencia Artificial Aplicada from the Universidad de Buenos Aires and was partially funded by Google by a Google Latin America Reseach Award in 2018.

-Overview
+## Overview

-In the downloaded zip file you will encounter the following folders organized by speaker:
+You will encounter the following folders organized by speaker:

 - waveforms: contains all the speech recordings.
 - transcriptions: contains the prompts in .lab format.
 - annotations_1: contains the set of complete manual annotations in TextGrid format.
-- annotations_2: contains a subset of manual annotations in TextGrid format by a second annotator.
+- annotations_2: contains a subset of manual annotations in TextGrid format by a second annotator, in case it exists.

 - reference_transcriptions: the file with all the possible reference transcriptions we considered.